 6.Restaurant business pitfalls and disadvantages

-How to open a Restaurant – startup Part 1
+how to open a restaurant business in india – startup Part 1

 Before we can go any further, here is a look at 3 extremely important attributes or prerequisites you need to acquire before you begin to build your dream.